 Furthermore, most quality online programs come complete with a series of practice questions in order to allow you to test your knowledge of the material as you move through the course.
 Finally, when you’re ready, you will be allowed to take the certification exam.
 Most credible online programs will let you take the test multiple (or even an unlimited number of) times until you pass.
 Once you have successfully completed the course, you should receive instant proof of your certification via a downloadable certification card.

 One of the biggest benefits of taking an online CPR certification course is that it offers the flexibility to complete it at your own pace.
 Thus, the length of time that it takes to complete your online training can vary greatly depending on your personal schedule and circumstances.
 However, most online CPR classes can actually be completed in as little as 1 – 2 hours.

 How Much Does Online CPR Certification Cost?

 Online CPR certification is a very affordable option.
-In fact, most fully-online CPR certification classes can be completed for under $20.
-The reason these types of classes are so inexpensive is because there is no need to pay an individual instructor for each course, and the CPR dummies which are used in traditional hands-on courses aren’t necessary.
+In fact, most fully online CPR certification classes can be completed for under $20.
+The reason these types of classes are so inexpensive is that there is no need to pay an individual instructor for each course, and the CPR dummies which are used in traditional hands-on courses aren’t necessary.
 Furthermore, the fact that all the study materials are available electronically makes the course even more affordable.